paulmlaviwa/SwiftPlanner/README.md

 # SwfitPlanner
 SwiftPlanner is a task management application designed to help users organize and track their tasks efficiently.
+It provides a user-friendly interface to add, view, and manage tasks with ease.